 Expert tips on Colic in Newborns by Dr Howard Chilton (Paediatrician)

 I’ve been a newborn baby doctor for the last 30 years.
 After about two of them I lost count of the number of babies I was seeing with so-called ‘colic’.
 So many endless nights, so many tears, so much screaming…and that was just the parents.
 Because of these poor families, I ended up developing an obsession to tell the truth about this disorder.
-You see, for decades the cause has been known and there is overwhelming evidence on its cause in the medical literature, but few are listening.
+You see, for decades the cause has been known and there is overwhelming evidence on the cause of colic in the medical literature, but few are listening.

 Frankly it is driving me crazy.
 Sometimes I think that if I hear another nurse or doctor telling a parent that their screaming baby has ‘abdominal pain’ or ‘heartburn’ I think I’ll scream louder than the baby!
 Colic has never been about pain in the abdomen or anywhere else for that matter; it’s not about heartburn or ‘wind’.
 It certainly isn’t about the baby’s stomach.
 Neither is it anything to do with mother’s mental state, nor the food she eats while is breast-feeding, nor the brand of formula if she’s not breastfeeding.